Socialism Begins at Home

 Any mother can tell you that her children were different people from the very day they were born; behaved in different ways.
 Often they’ll put it in a disrespectful way, you know…Sammy was less trouble that Jane, or more trouble.
 But they’ll notice the difference.
-And for those of you who aren’t parents, consider this: you could have a dozen babies over here, scrabbling around on the floor; and their mothers are over here, talking no doubt.
+And for those of you who aren’t parents, consider this: you could have a dozen babies scrabbling around on the floor while their mothers are on the other side of the room, talking no doubt.
 Suddenly, one of the babies cries.
 Instantly, twelve mothers will come to attention, to full alert.
 After just a moment, 11 of them relax … it’s not my baby.
 A baby’s cry — like an adult’s voice — is individual.

 Let’s examine the family unit — the collective that’s so beloved of conservatives — psychologically and politically.
 What, for example, is most children’s first lesson in social organization?

 When little Johnny has his friends around to play, what is he told to do?
 Share your toys!
 Be a good boy, be a good girl, share your property with whatever snotty-nosed kid walks into our house today!